What's Happening: Beijing quarantine, Merkel issues warning

 BEIJING ORDERS QUARANTINE FOR ALL FOREIGN ARRIVALS

 Beijing's city government ordered all passengers arriving in the city from overseas, regardless of their points of departure, to undergo a 14-day quarantine.
-The move was part of stepped-up measures to prevent the virus that was first detected in China from re-entering the country.
+The move was part of stepped-up measures to prevent the new virus first detected in China from re-entering the country following its spread across the world.
 The number of cases in China has been falling, with just 24 new confirmed cases reported Wednesday but five of those had arrived from Italy and one from the United States.

 NEW CLUSTER EMERGES IN SOUTH KOREA